meditation

 It can be daunting to start and maintain a steady meditation practice, so here are some tips that have helped me:

 • Set a consistent time.
-Find a time during the day when it is most likely for you to be able to meditate regularly, and stick to that time.
-Studies show that if you repeat an activity for 40 consecutive days it becomes a habit in your life.
+Find a time during the day when you are most likely to be able to meditate regularly, and stick to that time.
+Studies show that if you repeat an activity for 40 consecutive days, it becomes a habit in your life.

 • Choose a style that works for you.
 There are many different ways to meditate, and I encourage you to try different styles.
 Here are a few ideas: 1. focus on the breath; 2. silently repeat a mantra or seed sound (for instance, “OM”, or “Love is all around me”); 3. center your attention on your heart; 4. use guided meditation audio recordings (you can search the web and find lots); 5. chant aloud one of the many names of God (Yahweh, Allah, etc).
 Once you have found a meditation style that works for you, stick with it.

 • Keep trying!
 I have wanted to meditate regularly for over a decade, but for some reason, I had huge resistance to doing it.
-Finally last spring I took a course on spirituality and brain science that drove home to me the benefits of meditating — for your brain health, relationships, mental health, longevity, blood pressure, and so many other things.
+Finally, last spring I took a course on spirituality and brain science that drove home to me the benefits of meditating — for your brain health, relationships, mental health, longevity, blood pressure, and so much more.
 I realized there was no way I could not do it.
 So I started meditating, and haven’t stopped.

 • Get help!
 Ask for help from your higher power, the Angels, or the Divine Meditators of the Universe.
 This really works!
 Asking for divine help puts out an energetic request to the spiritual realm that won’t be ignored.
-Begin each meditation session with a brief prayer and ask for help meditating successfully.
+Begin each meditation session with a brief prayer, asking for help meditating successfully.
 Be surprised!

 Meditating is one of the keys to a steady self-care practice.
 Consistently setting aside time to quiet your mind has far-reaching benefits.
 Give it a try!